Last Updated on

 Reducing Cellulite Post Pregnancy

-Once you recover from your delivery, you can start with cellulite treatment after a couple of weeks or so.
+Once you recover from your delivery, you can start with cellulite treatment after a couple of weeks.
 Avoid topical creams since your baby would be breastfeeding.
 Follow a strict diet and exercise regularly to reduce cellulite.

 Also Read: Losing Weight in Pregnancy